Depending on where you live and work, cloth face masks are probably required or recommended for use in public settings.

 - Consist of multiple layers of fabric

-- Fit snugly and comfortably against the face, completely covering the nose and mouth.
+- Fit snugly and comfortably, completely covering the nose and mouth.

 - Never restrict breathing

 How Long Does COVID-19 Last on Fabric?